 Using the options in the Gradient panel or with the Gradient tool, you can specify the number and location of stops, the angle in which the colors display, the aspect ratio of an elliptical gradient, and the opacity of each color.

 If you want to create a single, multicolored object on which colors can flow in different directions use a mesh object.
 For details, see Meshes.

 In the Gradient panel, the Gradient Fill box displays the current gradient colors and gradient type.
 When you click the Gradient Fill box, the selected object is filled with the gradient.
 Directly to the right of this box is the Gradient menu that lists all the default and saved gradients from which you can choose.
 At the bottom of the list is a Save Gradient button that you can click to save the current gradient settings as a swatch.

 By default, the panel includes a start and end color box, but you can add more color boxes by clicking anywhere along the gradient slider.
-Double-clicking a gradient stop opens the gradient stop color panel where you can choose a color from the Color panel or Swatches panel.
+Double-clicking a color stop opens the color stop color panel where you can choose a color from the Color panel or Swatches panel.